pranavpr/cardinfo.github.io/_posts/2019-12-28-how-to-increase-credit-card-limit.md

 Having a good credit limit is a sign of financial wellbeing.
 It reflects that you're financially disciplined and are more credit worthy.
 Though a good credit limit will tempt you to spend more, don't get overboard and spend only what you can repay in next billing cycle.

 {% include tip.html tip="Do not spend more than 30% of your assigned credit limit across all your credit cards.
-Spending more than this may lead to decrease in credit score due to high utilization ratio." %}
+Spending more than this may lead to decrease in credit score due to high credit utilization ratio." %}

 _How has been your experience with credit limit enhancements?
 Do you have any other tip or trick to share regarding the same?
 Either way, leave a quick comment below to let me know._